 Top College Grad Job Interview Tips

-- Analyze Your Target Job.
+Analyze Your Target Job.
 What skills, knowledge, and personal qualities are required by the employer and are critical for success in that role?
 Do you have the skill set the employer is seeking or, at the least, are you a close match for the job?
-Here's how to match your qualifications to the job.

-- Make a List of Your Key Assets.
-Be prepared to share 7- 10 key assets, like skills, course projects, experiences, personal qualities, and knowledge bases, which will enable you to make a solid contribution in that role if you were to be hired.
+Make a List of Your Key Assets.
+Be prepared to share seven to ten key assets, like skills, course projects, experiences, personal qualities, and knowledge bases, which will enable you to make a solid contribution in that role if you were to be hired.

-- Show Enthusiasm.
-Be ready to articulate why you are interested in the target job/organization, how it relates to your goals.
+Show Enthusiasm.
+Be ready to articulate why you are interested in the target job or organization and how it relates to your goals.
 Show enthusiasm during the interview for the job.
 Try to stay positive during the interview, even if you're stressed and nervous.

-- Be Ready to Ask Questions.
+Be Ready to Ask Questions.
 Be prepared to ask questions about the job that reflect your genuine interest and build on the research you have done about the position.
-Review this list of the best questions to ask during a job interview.

-- It's Fine to Follow Up.
+It's Fine to Follow Up.
 If you don't hear back right away, it's appropriate to follow up on the status of your application by phone or via email.
-Here's the best way to send a follow up email or make a phone call to see if you're still in contention for the job.